kubedb/cli/docs/guides/mongodb/snapshot/backup-and-restore.md

 - `spec.init.snapshotSource.name` refers to a Snapshot object for a MongoDB database in the same namespaces as this new `mgo-recovered` MongoDB object.

 Now, wait several seconds.
 KubeDB operator will create a new StatefulSet.
-Then KubeDB operator launches a Kubernetes Job to initialize the new database using the data from `mgo-xyz` Snapshot.
+Then KubeDB operator launches a Kubernetes Job to initialize the new database using the data from `snapshot-infant` Snapshot.

 ```console
 $ kubedb get mg -n demo